Learning from worms

 Searching for human disease genes

 In addition to his work on C. elegans, Horvitz also has a longstanding interest in human neurodegenerative disease.
 He was a principal member of the team that in 1993 identified the first gene to cause familial ALS (Lou Gehrig's disease), and in collaboration with colleagues at Massachusetts General Hospital he continues to work on the search for additional ALS genes.

 H. Robert Horvitz, a founding member of the McGovern Institute, is the David Koch Professor in the Department of Biology, and an investigator at the Howard Hughes Medical Institute.
 Horvitz received his Ph.D. from Harvard University in 1974 and has been a faculty member at MIT's Department of Biology since 1978.
-He is a member of the National Academy of Sciences, and in 2002 he shared the Nobel Prize in Physiology or Medicine for discovering and characterizing the genes controlling cell death in the nematode worm Caenorhabditis elegans.
-He is a Fellow of the American Academy of Arts and Sciences, and a recipient of the Gairdner Foundation International Award, the Alfred P. Sloan, Jr. Prize from the General Motors Cancer Research Foundation, and the Bristol-Myers Squibb Award for Distinguished Achievement in Neuroscience.
+In 2002 he shared the Nobel Prize in Physiology or Medicine for discovering and characterizing the genes controlling cell death in the nematode worm Caenorhabditis elegans.
+He is a member of the National Academy of Sciences, a Fellow of the American Academy of Arts and Sciences, a foreign member of the Royal Society of London, and a recipient of the Gairdner Foundation International Award, the Alfred P. Sloan, Jr. Prize from the General Motors Cancer Research Foundation, and the Bristol-Myers Squibb Award for Distinguished Achievement in Neuroscience.
 In 2005, he was awarded the James R. Killian Faculty Achievement Award which recognizes extraordinary professional accomplishment by full-time members of the MIT faculty.